DePaul head coach fills two spots on coaching staff

 Second TV Commercial Features Ex-Blue Demon Stars Richardson, Simmons, Hunter

 DePaul assistant coach Billy Garrett joined the program in May 2009 and holds over a decade of experience at the collegiate, high school and AAU levels of basketball.
-Garrett returned to Chicago to join Jerry Wainwright's staff and remained on the staff after Oliver Purnell was hired on April 6, 2010.
+Garrett returned to Chicago to join Jerry Wainwright's staff and remained on the staff under Oliver Purnell and Dave Leitao.

-In his four seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with 10 players on the 2014-15 roster from the Chicagoland area.
-On the floor, Garrett assisted in the daily development of the current roster including 2011 BIG EAST Rookie of the Year Cleveland Melvin and BIG EAST All-Rookie Team honoree Brandon Young.
+In his six seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with nine players on the 2014-15 roster from the Chicagoland area.
+On the floor, Garrett assisted in the daily development of the roster including BIG EAST Rookies of the Year Cleveland Melvin and Billy Garrett Jr. and BIG EAST All-Rookie Team honoree Tommy Hamilton IV and Brandon Young.

 The 2011-12 campaign saw continued improvement as the Blue Demons trended upward in victories, points per game and steals per game.
 DePaul's 74.1 scoring average was its highest mark since the 1994-95 season while the 7.9 steals per game were the most since the 2002-03 campaign.
 DePaul put together the longest winning streak in nearly a decade in 2012-13 and increased its steal total to 8.3 per game.
 The 2013-14 season saw Billy Garrett Jr. earn the BIG EAST Rookie of the Year award as the Blue Demons finish the season strong by knocking off Georgetown in the first round of the BIG EAST Tournament.